 At the heart of Royal Opera House Thurrock is the impressive – and eco-friendly – Bob and Tamar Manoukian Production Workshop.
 This is where sets for the Royal Opera House are built by teams of highly-skilled Scenic artists, carpenters, draughtsman, and metalworkers.
-The area is also home to the Backstage Centre; a flagship national training centre for Creative and Cultural Skills; and High House Artists’ Studios.
+The area is also home to the Backstage Centre; a flagship national training centre for Creative & Cultural Skills; and High House Artists’ Studios.
 The 39 artists’ studios and four work/live units are managed by Acme Studios.

 Also on site are Grade II listed barns, from which it has delivered a Learning and Community engagement programme for the local and wider community since 2006.
 Before this date the ROH Production Workshops were based in Beckton, East London.